einsJannis/AcaciaProtocol/README.md

+# This repository

+This repository contains my second attempt at creating a Library for the Minecraft server protocol.

 # Acacia Protocol **!!!WIP!!!**

 This is a Kotlin multiplatform library with which you can easily interface with the networking protocol of the